willdurand/Propilex/README.md

     php -S 0.0.0.0:4000 -t web/

-Open `http://localhost:4000/` in your browser to see the Propilex running.
+Open `http://localhost:4000/` in your browser to see Propilex running.

 Configuration